bosonbeard/ML_light_sources_classification/2nd_class_of_lum_by_LIDC/README.md

  KCC divided into 19 features where the value of the characteristic corresponds to the light
  intensity of the lamp in the direction of the corresponding polar angle.
 All data are taken
  for the azimuth angle of 0 degrees.
 Significance value - light power.
 The label field contains
- the light source label: Types of LIDC are taken in accordance with GOST R 54350-2011 1- Compact LIDC;
+ the light source label: Types of LIDC are taken in accordance with GOST R 54350-2011

+ 1- Compact LIDC;
  2- Deep LIDC;
  3- Cosine LIDC;
  4- Semi-wide LIDC;

+ Files:
  train.csv - training sample;
  train.csv - training sample;
  The lidc_classify_for_habrahabr.pynb file contains an example of implementing a machine classification